realworldocaml/book/book/testing.md

 essential for developing and evolving complex software systems.

 One way to improve the situation is to fix the tedium problem.
-With the right tools, writing tests can be made lightweight and fun.
-With better infrastructure in place, you'll find yourself writing more tests, and your creations will be more reliable as a result.
+With the right tools, writing tests is lightweight and fun.
+With such tools in place, you'll find yourself writing more tests, and your creations will be more reliable as a result.

 The goal of this chapter is to teach you about some of the testing infrastructure available in the OCaml ecosystem.
-But first, we'll discuss more generally what you should be optimizing for in your tests and in your testing infrastructure.
+But first, let's discuss more generally what you should be optimizing for in your tests and in your testing infrastructure.